Editor in Chief:

 1.1.
 Editorial policy

-Acta Medica Iranica is a per-review journal and publishes original papers related to all areas of basic and clinical medical sciences.
+Acta Medica Iranica is a free per-review journal and publishes original papers related to all areas of basic and clinical medical sciences.
 Reviews, Educational, symposia, short communications, and letters to the Editor are also accepted.
 Case reports are considered if justified by their unique significance.
 Prior consultation with the editor is recommended before preparing or submitting review articles.